rahi-lab/YeaZ-GUI/readme.md

 Want to try out the neural network without installing any software?
 Check out our online segmentation tool at https://lpbs-nn.epfl.ch/.

+## Latest updates

+14.08.2021:

+1. Updated the bright-field neural network parameters based on the multi-lab bright-field training set.
+2. Added a keyboard short-cut for the cell change ID function.
+3. Fixed a bug in the cell-cell boundary test.
+4. Turn off cell numbers while using the brush of eraser to avoid significant system slow-down.

 ## Installation

 ### System requirements